 as...
 Laurie Keller

 Set in Gulfhaven, Florida, the series focuses on a recently divorced woman in her forties facing the often humorous challenges, pitfalls and rewards of life's next chapter, along with her son, ex-husband, and wine-loving friends who together make up her dysfunctional, but supportive and caring extended family.
-Returns Early 2013 on TBS
+Tuesday nights on TBS

 "The Reef 2: High Tide"